TrevorStubbs/Lab08PhilsLendingLibrary/README.md

 ---

 ### Change Log
+- 1.5: View the books in the book bag.
+- 1.4: Remove a book from the library and add it to the book bag Complete
 - 1.3: View all books in the library Complete
 - 1.2: Add a book to the library Complete
 - 1.1: Framework Layout